bpzy/learngit/readme.txt

-this is a test by zhouyang
+this is a test by zhouyang,version 1